ansys/pyhps/doc/source/examples/ex_python_pyansys_cantilever.rst

    * - freq_mode_i
      - Frequency of i-th eigenmode [Hz], iϵ{1,…,num_modes}
    * - clean_venv
-     - Whether to clean up the (ephemeral) uv virtual environment
+     - Whether to delete the venvs after execution

 Logic of the example
 ====================